 This is where the proverbial rubber meets the road.
 When your business applications need to interact in a secure manner with other internal applications or external business partners, vendors, and payment processors, they need to be given access to keys.
 Applications will be unable to access encrypted data without them.
 The applications that need to access and use the keys are sometimes called key targets.
 The KMS will then distribute keys to the key targets via secured processing that is protected by the HSMs.

-An application that needs strong cryptography will typically have its own dedicated HSM(s) to securely store and use the keys that are managed and distributed by the KMS.
+Typically, an application requiring strong cryptography will have its own HSM(s) to securely store and use the keys managed and distributed by the KMS.

 Putting It All Together

-The process can seem complicated but it becomes much more clear once you understand the role that each individual part plays.
-In future blogs, we will delve deeper into each of these components to give you a much deeper understanding.
+The process can seem complicated, but it becomes much clear once you understand the role that each individual part plays.
+In subsequent blog posts, we will go deeper into each of these elements in order to provide you with much greater knowledge.

 References and Further Reading